-Last month, D and I finally went on our first, real vacation together and it was everything I wanted it to be and more.
+Last month, Dan and I finally went on our first real vacation together and it was everything I wanted it to be and more.

 While we had considered a number of destinations, when he suggested the Gaspésie Peninsula in Québec, I’ll admit, I didn’t know much about the area.
 Of course, a quick search on Google and I was sold.